derpyypigeon/derpyypigeon/README.md

 I sometimes struggle with socializing, mainly with new friends, so I apologize if I'm not talking much or matching your vibe.
 Its not because of you!
 💙
-have an amazing day! :)
+thx for reading, have an amazing day! :)